Morson Edge Newsroom

 The Bill applies across England, Scotland and Wales.
 Employment law remains devolved in Northern Ireland.

-This is part of a wider reset of employment rights
+A wider reset of employment rights

 • Day-one rights to statutory sick pay and paternity leave from April 2026